HeySkidee/practice/README.md

+### Proper amount of work and proper amount of sleep.
+Lil Baby Hustle
 ### You gonna see better days bro don't giveup.
 ### work hard af. practice ur focus whenever possible.
 idc i want it asap. speed run it then think about wanna live or die.